 Among the most common AI applications in hospitality are chatbots, predictive messaging, context analysis, sentiment analysis and automated translation.
-Following its release, GPT3.5 has become the new big thing in the hospitality industry, like it has in other sectors as well.
+GPT3.5 also known as ChatGPT, followed by GPT-4 has become the new big thing in the hospitality industry, like it has in other sectors as well.

-While GPT3.5 can be used for sentiment, context, message creation, or translation.
+GPT3.5 and GPT-4 can be used by hospitality teams for sentiment recognition, context analysis, content and message creation, or translation.
 Fine tuning the AI, and adding rules will increase accuracy and reduce limitations or frustrations hospitality professionals might encounter.

 Auto-generating responses, understanding the sentiment of conversations, and automatically translating them to any language is the essence of hospitality AI.